To get recruited to the Marines, recruits must meet the Marine Corps height and weight standards before joining.

 To measure height, a Marine must stand with his/her back against a wall with their heels flat on the floor and their head facing forward.
 Arms should hang relaxed at the sides and shoulders should lean backward.
 Height is rounded to the nearest full inch.

 Weight is taken on a calibrated scale, either a balanced bean or digital scale.
 For Marines already in the service, their weight is taken while in their PT uniforms with no shoes.
 This means that a pound is deducted from the measured weight to account for the uniform.
-Again, weight is rounded off to the nearest full pound.
+Again, the weight is rounded off to the nearest full pound.

 What Happens When You Exceed Marines Weight Standard?

-If a Marine has exceeded the maximum limit for weight requirement, he/she will undergo body fat tests.
-All Marines who exceed the required body fat allowed are enrolled in the Body Composition Program, formerly known as Weight Control Program.
-If even after joining the Body Composition Program a Marine fails to meet the maximum weight limit, he/she may be involuntarily discharged.
+If even after joining the Body Composition Program, a Marine fails to meet the maximum weight limit, he/she may be involuntarily discharged.

-Please note that Marines who exceed the weight standards but meet the body fat requirements are considered fit for the service; they should not enroll in the Body Composition Program.
 These changes were made because the Marines realized they were locking out fit people who had added bulk in the form of muscles as a result of vigorous exercises.

 Also, it is important to point out that Marines who are below the standard weight and body standards are considered fit for the Marines.
 However, Commanders may refer them for a thorough medical evaluation to rule out any health or psychological factor that might be resulting in them being underweight.